makerdao/community/governance/polls/Ratification Poll - Growth Core Unit Budget, GRO-001 - July 12, 2021.md

 ## Review

-The community may vote in this poll to express support or opposition to Growth Core Unit Budget being accepted and implemented in the Maker Protocol.
+The community may vote in this poll to express support or opposition to the Growth Core Unit Budget being accepted and implemented in the Maker Protocol.

 A brief summary of this proposal has been provided by the MIP Author and is shown below: